April 21, 2014

 Advantages for us and our students:

-While each partner school has varying levels of collaboration and advantages to us, each meets some basic parameters: Partner schools are those schools where we have commitments from the administrators to place at least one small cohort (3 to 5) of students each and every semester, increasing the continuity collaboration between their staff, our clinical faculty, and our campus faculty.
-Each partner school was selected by us or by district administration because the school leader and most or all of the staff are committed to improve their practice, to innovate, and to provide the highest quality experience to their students and ours.
-This translates into many advantages for us and our students:
+While each partner school has varying levels of collaboration and advantages to students, each meet these basic parameters: Partner schools are schools where we have commitments from the administrators to place at least one small cohort (3 to 5) of students each and every semester, increasing the continuity collaboration between their staff, our clinical faculty, and our campus faculty.
+Each partner school was selected by us or by district administration because the school leaders and most or all of the staff are committed to improving their practice, innovate, and to provide the highest quality experience to their students and ours.

 - By the first week of April each year, students will know their placement for Fall, Winter, and Spring and can begin to interact with and prepare for their assigned classrooms.

-- Given that these partner schools will be aligned to BYU-Idaho alone, we will have greater interaction between their staff and:
+- As these partner schools will be aligned to BYU-Idaho alone, we will have greater interaction between their staff and:

-- our full-time faculty - as we will have opportunities to visit and interact with their staff at least once a semester and hopefully more by email, video conferencing, etc.
+- our full-time faculty - As we will have opportunities to visit and interact with their staff at least once a semester and more by email, video conferencing, etc.

-- Working with other student teachers from BYU-I in the same school where they can collaborate with each other each day and weekly in their cohort seminars.
+- Working with other student teachers from BYU-I in the same school where they can collaborate with each other daily and weekly in their cohort seminars.

-- Participating in the interview process (possibly improving employment opportunities),
+- Participating in the interview process (potentially improving employment opportunities).

-- More regular contact and collaboration between site faculty and our campus faculty,
+- Regular contact and collaboration between site faculty and our campus faculty.

 - Cooperating teachers who were matched to the student's demographic information and desires.